 We’re off to the races!
 Place your bets, enjoy the concessions, and root for your favorite horse!

 Long Shot: The Dice Game is a roll-and-write game for 1 to 8 players, ages 14 and up, and takes about 25 minutes to play.
-It’s currently seeking funding on Kickstarter, with a pledge level of $25 for a copy of the game.
+It is available for pre-order directly from Perplext Games, with a retail price of $29.99.
 While the game is adapted from the original Long Shot game, you don’t need any knowledge of that one to play the roll-and-write version.
 The game can be played by younger players—I played with my 7-year-old—but they may need assistance with calculating scores or understanding the concept of the odds.

 Long Shot: The Dice Game was designed by Chris Handy and published by Perplext under its Roland Wright imprint, with illustrations by Clau Souza.